What is Horse Camp?

 A camper is put in their riding group based on a variety of factors, including but limited to: age, riding ability, riding interests, hometown, etc.

 We rely heavily on volunteers in order to run a successful, educational, fun and safe camp at a low cost rate.
-We ask that each camper has a parent/guardian volunteer at least once during camp.
-This could be during dinner the first night, checkout on Saturday, or sometime through out the week.
+If you are able to volunteer that would be great but it is not required.

 Horses and ponies that are brought to camp should be experienced and well broke.
 Horses and ponies less than five years of age, unbroken or very green horses, stallions, or mares with foals at their side will not be allowed.
 We ask that the campers be able to control and care for their horse.
 Campers should also be able to saddle and bridle their horse with some assistance if needed.
 Volunteers will be in the barn to assist campers in lifting, tightening, and checking saddles.
 Campers will do better and learn more bringing a seasoned horse to camp.